Sesqui-regular graphs with fixed smallest eigenvalue: Introduction

-\begin{theorem} {\rm \cite[Theorem 5.1]{-m}} Let $\lambda$ be an integer at least $2$.
-Then except for finitely many exceptions, any strongly regular graph with smallest eigenvalue $-\lambda$ is a Steiner graph, a Latin square graph, or a complete multipartite graph. \end{theorem}
+\begin{theorem}[{\cite[Theorem 5.1]{-m}}] Let $\lambda\geq2$ be an integer.
+Except for finitely many exceptions, any strongly regular graph with smallest eigenvalue $-\lambda$ is a Steiner graph, a Latin square graph, or a complete multipartite graph. \end{theorem}

 To prove Theorem \ref{-m1} and Theorem \ref{-m2}, Neumaier used the Krein parameters of the underlying association scheme.
-In \cite{YK18}, Yang and Koolen showed the following result on co-edge regular graphs.
+In \cite{YK18}, Yang and Koolen used a new method and showed the following result on co-edge regular graphs.
+A {\em co-edge regular graph} with parameters $(v, k, c)$ is a $k$-regular graph with $v$ vertices such that the number of common neighbors of any two distinct non-adjacent vertices is exactly $c$.